GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-provisioning-domains.md

 ### Uncertain Remediation

 The provisioning process can take some time.
-The runbook will proactively check other potential issues while the domains are provisioning.
+The diagnostic process will continue checking other potential issues while the domains are provisioning.